Rebecca Heflin

-Rebecca Heflin (aka Barbara Dianne Farb born in 1963) is a women's fiction and contemporary romance novelist living in Gainesville, Florida.
+Rebecca Heflin (aka Barbara Dianne Farb born in 1963) is an American women's fiction and contemporary romance novelist living in Gainesville, Florida.
 The name Rebecca Heflin is a pseudonym used by B. Dianne Farb and was inspired by her great-great-grandmother, Sarah Anne Rebecca Heflin Apple Smith.
 As Dianne Farb, she works at the University of Florida and runs a local nonprofit organization with her husband.

 Life as Dianne Farb

 Dianne Farb grew up in Jacksonville, Florida, where she lived most of her adult life.
 She met Ron Farb in 1993 and married him soon after.
 Together, they moved to Gainesville in 2001 and have resided in Haile Plantation since 2004.

 Education and law career

 After graduating from high school, Farb worked in the Medicare division for Blue Cross Blue Shield.
 Her interest in health care then led her to work for two private medical practices.
 At the age of 30, Farb began her college education at the University of North Florida, where she received her B.A. in literature in 1997.
 While attending UNF, she was honored with the Award for Excellence in Literary Scholarship.
 She graduated from the University of Florida Levin College of Law in 2000 with her J.D. and a specialization in health care.
 She was hired by the University of Florida in 2001 as an attorney for general higher education law and eventually became Associate University Counsel for Research and Health Affairs.

 Farb is a member of various legal and health-related organizations, including the National Association of College and University Attorneys, the American Health Lawyers Association, the Florida Bioethics Network, and the Applied Research Ethics National Association, among others.